Pre-Arrival Guide for New International Students

 Finding housing and moving in

 If you need assistance finding a roommate, send an email to Cynthia Jones, in Student Affairs ([email protected]).
-Ask her to add you to the list and give her permission to send out your information to other students who are requesting a roommate.
+Ask her to add you to the roommate list and give her permission to send your information to other students who are requesting a roommate.
 Provide the following information:

 - Full name (first name, last name)

 - Phone number (if you have on already)